appvestor/v6-template-examples/blocker_template/README.md

 # Blocker Template

 Code sample for a call blocker app.
+Note that we are not providing the code to actually block contacts, the existing logic only simulates the template's flow.

 ## Get Started